lufixSch/LocalCompletion/README.md

 Model switching is not supported at the moment as most local tools don't support that property either.

 ## Release Notes

+### 0.1.4

+- Add status bar item with feed back when completion is ongoing or deactivated
+- Add visible files to completion context (can be disabled in settings)

 ### 0.1.2